dx404/ProseVisService/README.md

 		does not stop the service.
 To run download.js on the server side, the NodeJS framwork is expected to be installed.
 Upon job completion, The python script noticeToUser.py sends an notification email to the end user with a file URL.

+	data/ -
+		An scratch space of this project which stores the user source files and product files.
+The downloading space resides at data/results/.
+Any user could only access the files that begins with "rpv" at data/results/.

+	profiler/
+		A basic program-profiling component is added to the project to monitor the performance.
+For now, it simply records the CPU and memory usage based on the Linux top utility.
+More advanced profiling tools will be added in the future.